Ada-Au/ENGG1340_group_project/README.md

         - random output of the monsters' attack damage/ defense/ dodge according; and the probability of items appearing on map/ sold by special NPC
         - interface of home page
         - interface for battles
+        - interface for shop and communication
+        - interface for backpack
+        - interface for map